Continuing Education Lectures

-In-Person CELs will be taught in Phoenix, AZ.
-All times shown below are Pacific Daylight Time (PDT).
+All times shown below are Central Standard Time (CST).
 Virtual attendees must adjust for their local time.

-If a CEL is given virtually you will be sent a link to watch the CEL virtually from home or your hotel room.
-There will NOT be a room on-site at the convention center to watch the CEL.
+You will be sent a link to watch the CEL virtually from home or your hotel room.
+There will also be a room on-site to watch the CEL.

 AAHP is evaluating the number of Continuing Education Credits awarded for each of the CEL courses based on technical content.
 Course instructors will be able to provide this information at the time of the presentation.
 This information will also be made available on the AAHP recertification site after data entry is completed.

 Tuesday, February 22

 CEL-1: VIRTUAL – Techniques to Communicate Program Activities, Trends, and Program Drivers